Brill-Noether theory for curves of a fixed gonality: Deformations of maps: logarithmic and tropical

 \subsection{Tropical curves, tropical maps, and moduli cones}

 A \textit{prestable tropical curve} is a $1$-dimensional polyhedral complex $\Gamma$ with real edge lengths and finitely many $2$-valent vertices.
 It will be convenient for us to consider $\Gamma$ as being non-compact, by deleting $1$-valent vertices from the corresponding compact graph.
+For readers familiar with tropical curves in other contexts, we remark that we will not need to keep track of the genus function at the vertex at any stage, as we work with maximally degenerate curves.
+A reader who prefers to add this datum may do so.

-\begin{definition} A \textbf{tropical prestable map to $\Delta$} is a continuous morphism $\Psi: \Gamma\to \Delta$, such that \begin{enumerate}[(A)] \item The map $\Psi$ is a morphism of polyhedral complexes, i.e. every polyhedron in $\Gamma$ maps to a cone in $\Delta$. \item Upon restriction to any edge of $\Gamma$, $\Psi$ has integral slope in $\Delta$, taken with respect to a primitive integral vector in the direction of $\Psi(e)$. \item The map $\Psi$ is \textit{balanced}, i.e. at every point of $\Gamma$, the sum of outgoing slopes of $\Psi$ is zero. \end{enumerate} \end{definition}
+\begin{definition} A \textbf{tropical prestable map to $\Delta$} is a continuous morphism $\Psi: \Gamma\to \Delta$, such that \begin{enumerate}[(A)] \item The map $\Psi$ is a morphism of polyhedral complexes, i.e. every polyhedron in $\Gamma$ maps to a cone in $\Delta$. \item Upon restriction to any edge $e$ of $\Gamma$, $\Psi$ has integral slope in $\Delta$, taken with respect to a primitive integral vector in the direction of $\Psi(e)$. \item The map $\Psi$ is \textit{balanced}, i.e. at every point of $\Gamma$, the sum of outgoing slopes of $\Psi$ is zero. \end{enumerate} \end{definition}

 By forgetting the fan structure on $\Delta$ and taking the minimal polyhedral complex structure on $\Gamma$, we obtain a continuous balanced map $\Gamma\to N_\RR$ which is referred to as a \textit{parametrized tropical curve} in much of the literature.
 We will refer to this as the \textit{underlying map} of the prestable map $\Gamma\to \Delta$.
 Concretely, it is obtained by forgetting all bivalent vertices in $\Gamma$, replacing $\Delta$ with its support, and considering the natural map between them.